premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 ------------

-13. Talk about a time when you had an issue with a coworker, how did you resolve that?
+13.Talk about a time when you had an issue with a coworker, how did you resolve that?

 <details>
 <summary> Show Answer </summary>